Cardinal (TV series): Production

 The first season was directed by Daniel Grou, and produced by Sienna Films and eOne Entertainment.
 It commenced production in Sudbury, Ontario in February 2016, with some additional location filming taking place in North Bay, Nipissing First Nation and Atikameksheng Anishnawbek.
 The first season was given a production budget of $1,800,000 per episode.
 Locations included the former studios of CBC Northern Ontario and the North Bay Public Library, which served as the Algonquin Bay police station.

 The second season was directed by Jeff Renfroe, and was produced primarily in North Bay.

 The show's theme music is adapted from the song "Familiar" by Danish singer-songwriter Agnes Obel.
 Background music featured in the series is composed by Toronto-based Todor Kobakov.

 Vanasse, who is Québécoise and had previously appeared in the American television series Pan Am and Revenge, commented that Cardinal is the first time in which she is playing a Québécoise rather than a European character in an English-language television programme.

 International transmission

 Episodes from the second season premiered a day in advance of their television broadcast on on-demand service Crave TV.
 Filming on the third season completed in July 2018, and the season began airing on January 24, 2019.
 The fourth and final season was broadcast in 2020 with its finale airing on May 11, 2020.

 In the United Kingdom the series was broadcast on BBC Four for the first three seasons and BBC Two for the last season.
-It was broadcast on C More in Scandinavia, Calle 13 in Spain, Hulu in the United States, SBS in Australia, Magenta TV in Germany, Canvas in Belgium and Channel 11 in Israel.
+It was broadcast on C More in Scandinavia, Calle 13 in Spain, Hulu in the United States, SBS in Australia (no longer broadcast), Magenta TV in Germany, Canvas in Belgium and Channel 11 in Israel.
 In Brazil, the TV series premiered on Universal+, streaming belonged to Universal TV, NBCUniversal's channel.